JasonBoy/ly-pagination/README.md

 **nextText**: '@'
 **firstText**: '@'
 **lastText**: '@'
+**name**: '@', prefix for pagination events below, which makes it possible to use multiple paginiation in the same page
 **hideFirst**: '=', hide the 1-2 page button when user is in large pages ( which is > 3), default: false

 ### Events